HariSekhon/Knowledge-Base/java-jvm-performance-tuning.md

 ## G1GC pause time goal is a hint only

-Internally it tweaks other knobs, but will miss it's pause targets if you run large heap sizes with heavily used applications.
+Internally it tweaks other knobs, but will miss its pause targets if you run large heap sizes with heavily used applications.

 ## Add Verbose GC logging so you can investigate and debug GC Pauses